emberbci/wallet/README.md

 # Ember Wallet

 Ember is an anti-coercion smart contract wallet built for the intersection of neurotech, digital rights, and programmable cryptography.
-It is designed around one core idea: traditional wallets protect against remote attackers, but they do almost nothing when the threat is physical coercion.
+It is designed around one core idea: traditional wallets protect against remote digital attackers, but they do almost nothing when the threat is physical coercion.
 Ember adds a biometric panic check directly into the transaction flow, turning live cognitive state into a security condition before assets can move.

 The current prototype is a browser extension wallet for Ethereum Sepolia.
 A user first creates or imports a normal wallet in the extension, then creates a Lit-backed smart wallet where their extension wallet is signer one and a Lit PKP is signer two.
 When the user wants to send funds from the smart wallet, Ember requires both signatures.
 The user signs locally, then uploads fresh BCI-derived readings in CSV form.
 A Lit Action securely decrypts the user’s Impulse AI inference configuration, sends the feature payload to the Impulse inference API, and only returns the second signature if the model approves the transaction.
 If the model detects stress, fear, panic, stale data, or an invalid result, the Lit signer refuses to sign and the transaction cannot execute.